Best May Dividend Paying Stocks

 - Pays dividends in February, May, August, and November

-Like Clorox, Procter & Gamble is a branded consumer goods company.
+Like Clorox, Procter & Gamble is a branded consumer goods company operating in the consumer staples sector.
 Think Tide detergent and Bounty paper towels.

-And another business that has benefited by our increased time spent at home.
-Also, consumers trend back to tried and true brands that they know and trust.
+Like Clorox, P&G benefited from the increased time spent at home during the pandemic.
+Also, consumers return to tried and true brands they know and trust.

 Dividend growth has slowed at times.
 But there is no arguing about P&G’s place as a good dividend stock.
 After all, P&G is a Dividend King.

-Next, is the 2nd telecommunications firm on today’s list of stocks that pay dividends in February.
+Next is the 2nd telecommunications firm on today’s list of stocks that pay dividends in May.

 It is Verizon…